-Collector trying to collect from the wrong person: me
+Collector trying to collect from the wrong person, me.
+Lesson here for you.

 A couple of days ago I got a collection letter from a company trying to get me to pay for three old traffic tickets.
 The letter threatened that, if I did not pay, I could lose my driving privilege or harm my credit rating.